2020 Vault Rankings

 From Birth to Boeing

 Perkins Coie got off to a good start: founded in 1912, the Seattle-based firm’s earliest clients included one William E. Boeing Sr., founder of the eponymous aeronautics company.
 The relationship with Boeing contributed to Perkins Coie’s reputation for representing high-tech and cutting-edge ventures in what has become one of the nation’s technology hotspots.
-Today, the firm has more than 1,100 attorneys working across a range of industries, including aerospace and transportation, energy and natural resources, financial services and investments, life sciences and health care, retail and consumer products, and technology and communications.
+Today, the firm has more than 1,100 attorneys working across many industries, including aerospace and transportation, energy and natural resources, financial services and investments, life sciences and health care, retail and consumer products, and technology and communications.

 Perkins Coie is a full-service firm with a range of practices, such as corporate, environmental and natural resources, IP, labor and employment, litigation, privacy and security, product liability, political law, real estate, trusts and estate, and white collar defense.